DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 You can check out the swagger generated documentation for all available APIs by following instruction to generate it [**here**](#Generate-Full-Client-Documentation).
 Below find a few specific examples for the most common use cases.

 ## General WDS Info
-General WDS Info client checks the version of WDS that is running.
+General WDS Info client checks the version and current status of WDS.

 ```
 generalInfo_instance = wds_client.GeneralWDSInformationApi(api_client)